sciZer0/7/v/README.md

 The protocol is represented through describing the Unicorn (**U**) blockchain being built based on the given protocol.

-Moreove, the U blockchain is much more efficient than  the most efficient  blockchains (for example, the Solana blockchain), using a new approach to consensus —called **Proof of Stake Flow** (PoSF).
+Along with providing the innovative token, the U blockchain is much more efficient than  the most efficient  blockchains (for example, the Solana blockchain), using a new approach to consensus —called **Proof of Stake Flow** (PoSF).

-Philosophy of the blockchain could be more suitable for the next generations, providing more democracy and more fairness, along with more suitability for upcoming creative economy.
+Moreover, philosophy of the blockchain could be more suitable for the next generations, providing more democracy and more fairness, along with more suitability for upcoming creative economy.

 The U blockchain could enable mass adoption for crypto in general, and be the 1st one to achieve the market capitalization of at least **$20 trillion**.